moscajs/aedes/docs/Aedes.md

 `subscriptions` is an array of `{ topic: topic, qos: qos }`.
 The array excludes duplicated topics and includes negated subscriptions where `qos` equals to `128`.
 See more on [authorizeSubscribe](#handler-authorizesubscribe-client-subscription-callback)

+Server publishes a SYS topic `$SYS/<aedes.id>/new/subscribers` to inform a client successfully subscribed to one or more topics.
+The payload is a JSON that has `clientId` and `subs` props, `subs` equals to `subscriptions` array.

 ## Event: unsubscribe

 - `unsubscriptions` `Array<string>`